 There are a few different mini library kits you can buy but I bought these:

-I painted it with outdoor paint and made sure to paint inside the box to help with weathering (as well as underneath).
+I painted the small library with outdoor paint and made sure to paint inside the box to help with weathering (as well as underneath).
 Once the paint was dry, I put the hardware back on and gathered the supplies to install the library box.

 My little library kit came with installation guidelines but I recently came across this installation how-to for installing the library box post that’s really great.
 If you are building your own, then that link might be helpful.

-We had never put in a fence post or anything similar to that, so we had no idea how deep to dig the hole for the 4×4 or how much concrete to add to the hole, how tall to make the post, etc. Having the installation guidelines were a must-have for us.
+We had never put in a fence post or anything similar to that, so we had no idea how deep to dig the hole for the 4x4, how much concrete to add to the hole, how tall to make the post, etc. Having the installation guidelines was a must-have for us.

-Generalizing here, but it seemed like most recommendations for putting in a mini library box was to keep the height similar to the height of a mailbox post.
+Generalizing here, but it seemed like most recommendations for putting in a mini library box were to keep the height similar to the height of a mailbox post.
 Which to me, makes sense.

 Supplies Needed for Installing the Outdoor Library Box